Goguryeo–Wei War: First campaign

-The Battle of Liangkou
+Battle of Liangkou

 In response to Goguryeo's aggression, the Inspector of You Province (幽州刺史), Guanqiu Jian, set out from Xuantu Commandery into Goguryeo with seven legions — amounting to 10,000 infantry and cavalry in total — in 244.
 From the seat of government in Xuantu (near present-day Shenyang, Liaoning), Guanqiu Jian's army went up the valley of the Suzi River (蘇子河), a tributary of the Hunhe River, to present-day Xinbin County, and from there crossed the watershed to the east and entered the Hunjiang River valley.
 King Dongcheon marched with 20,000 infantry and cavalry out from his capital Hwando to meet the advancing army.
 The king's army travelled through several river valleys and met Guanqiu Jian's army at the junction of the Fu'er River (富爾江) and the Hunjiang River, a place known as Liangkou (梁口; present-day Jiangkou village 江口村 in Tonghua).
 Liangkou was to become the site of the first battles between Guanqiu Jian and King Dongcheon.